-Note: While you do this, keep close eyes on the changes.
-Because adjusting more may create an issue on the quality of the image.
+Note: While you do this, keep a close eye on the changes.
+Because adjusting more may create an issue with the quality of the image.

 Once you are satisfied with the result, click OK positioned in the top right corner of the Layer Style dialog box.